sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 There it was.
 It was a cat, but... it wore a cook's outfit.
 Who...?
 "I don't suppose I could, speak with you privately?"

 Snatcher raised an eyebrow.
 He slowly drew closer, his fuzz a deep black.
-As he approached the cat, it was as if the light was being blotted out from the world, leaving his glowing yellow features the only light.
+As he approached the cat, it was as if the light was being drained from the world, leaving his glowing yellow features the only light.

 Then, out of nowhere, lightning struck in the distance, and the world lit up again, finding them in a purple 'void', lined with dead trees.